mvaaltola/dotfiles/.github/README.md

 this is a bare repo, the root of the repository is at `$HOME`.

-## dotbare
+## installation

 the easiest way to install is by using [dotbare](https://github.com/kazhala/dotbare).

-set the following:
+first, set the following:
 ```
-alias dotbare="/opt/dotbare/dotbare"
 export DOTBARE_DIR="$HOME/.config/dotfiles"
 ```

-## Installation

 to install the dotfiles using dotbare, run:
 ```
 dotbare finit -u https://github.com/mvaaltola/dotfiles.git
 ```

-## Testing
+## testing

-dotbare can be tested in docker:
+dotbare can also be tested in docker:
 ```
 docker pull kazhala/dotbare:latest
 docker container run -it -rm --name dotbare kazhala/dotbare:latest